 Imperium is a cognate of the English word empire.
 But the two are not synonyms: empire in English has shifted to imply the international relationship also known as suzerainty, i.e., the relationship between Washington and its puppet states.
 Which is pretty cool, but which is at best a special case of imperium, which is better translated as command or authority.
 Similarly, the Roman title of Imperator, which became our Emperor, is best translated as Commander, and originally just meant “general.”

 To hold imperium is to command, to hold sovereignty.
-Sovereignty, as we saw in part 2, is not sovereignty unless it is above the law.
+Sovereignty, as we saw in Chapter 2, is not sovereignty unless it is above the law.
 In any organization we can identify the summum imperium, or power of final decision.
 At least at a civilian level, this is generally held by either an individual or a small committee.
 For example, in the United States, this committee is called the “Supreme Court.”
 In the Soviet Union it was called the “Politburo.”
 Of course these two institutions had very little else in common, but they both held the summum imperium.

 If you doubt this analysis, note that only the justices’ own consciences, which have oft proved fickle, force them to obey any code of conduct whatsoever.
 They could order Barack Obama to stand on his head and snap a Polaroid of his own rectum in order to be inaugurated.
 He would have to comply, and I am quite confident that he is capable of doing so.